-When Robotics & Embedded Systems majors Ryan Carmain and Raul Garcia, Jr., were taking Professor Ryan Meuth's Robotics Project class, they came up with a fantastic but really difficult project-a 3" x 3" x 3" LED cube.
-Their proposal was the kind of cube that requires so much programming and so many man hours to finish that only huge corporations with teams of engineers tackle anything like it.
-Ryan and Raul proposed the LED cube for UAT's Artistic Innovator Scholarship, which was worth \$1,000 for each of them if they won (eventually, they did).
-But, even though a modestsized LED cube would be a massive undertaking for the students, they weren't content with its size or scope.
-They wanted to go bigger-much bigger.
+When Robotics & Embedded Systems majors Ryan Carmain and Raul Garcia, Jr., were taking Professor Ryan Meuth's Robotics Project class, they came up with cube.
+Their proposal was the kind of cube that requires so much programming and so many man hours to finish that anything like it.
+Ryan and Raul proposed the LED cube for UAT's Artistic was worth \$1,000 for each of they did). sized LED cube would be a massive undertaking for the students, they weren't content with its size or scope.
+They bigger.
 Plus, they wanted to take the LED cube from being a spectacular light display to being a gigantic interactive 3D LED cube.
-You know, adding in gigantic, interactive and 3D to take their proposal from amazing to extraordinary.
+You know, adding in gigantic, interactive and 3D amazing to extraordinary.
 "They prototyped a little one that could spell things like 'UAT,'" says Professor Meuth.
 "What they wanted to do was, instead of making it one color and 3" x 3" x 3," they wanted to make a large full-color cube.
 Large companies will make these for fancy displays, but with a team of engineers."
 Challenges Ryan and Raul's 3D LED cube is a huge, complex and an incredibly time-consuming project.

-They've crushed their original vision of a $3'' \times 3'' \times 3''$ cube and ratcheted it up into a $24'' \times 24'' \times 24''$.
-'Normally, you'd have a flat sheet of LEDs," says Professor Meuth.
+They've crushed their original vision of a 3" x 3" x 3" cube and ratcheted it up into a 24" x 24" x 24".

+"Normally, you'd have a flat sheet of LEDs," says Professor Meuth.
 "They're taking a flat sheet and stacking it on top of other sheets to create a cube.
 They've gone larger than most people have."
 Ryan and Raul's cube will ultimately have 13,824 LED lights, each displaying three colors and with 41,472 control signals.
 Sculpting science: where art & technology merge.

-Plus, to increase the complexity of the project, Raul, who is responsible for the cube's interface, is incorporating Microsoft's Xbox Kinect into the system so that it can be interactive.
+interface, is incorporating Microsoft's Xbox Kinect into the system so that it can be interactive.
 If Raul can incorporate the Kinect software, the cube will be able to detect UAT students standing in front of it.
-Then, it will project a 3D image of that person inside the cube displayed in thousands of LED lights.
+Then, it will project a 3D image of that person inside the cubedisplayed in thousands of LED lights.